centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-ruckus-icx-snmp.md

 ### Ruckus device configuration

-The SNMP v2 agent has to be configured on the Ruckus ICX devices for the Centreon poller to be allowed to monitor them.
+The SNMP agent must be configured and activated on the host.
+Please refer to the official documentation from the manufacturer/publisher.

 ### Network flows

-The Centreon poller should be able to reach the UDP SNMP port 161 of the Ruckus ICX device.
+The target resource must be reachable from the Centreon poller on the UDP/161 SNMP port.

 ## Installing the monitoring connector